PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

 ## Setting up benchmark & custom datasets

-Datasets should be placed into the directory `da-fusion/projects/`.
+Datasets should be placed into the directory `da-fusion/_data/{dataset}`.
+This is also where the trained weights & image augmentations will be saved for each dataset.

-First we benchmark DA-Fusion on a classification task derived from COCO (2017).
+To benchmark DA-Fusion, we use a classification task derived from COCO (2017).

-To setup COCO, first download the [2017 Training Images](http://images.cocodataset.org/zips/train2017.zip), the [2017 Validation Images](http://images.cocodataset.org/zips/val2017.zip), and the [2017 Train/Val Annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).
-These files should be unzipped into the following directory structure:
+Download the [2017 Training Images](http://images.cocodataset.org/zips/train2017.zip), the [2017 Validation Images](http://images.cocodataset.org/zips/val2017.zip), and the [2017 Train/Val Annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).

+These files should be unzipped into the top-level folder `_data/` with the following directory structure:

 ```
 coco2017/